mamoun-ta/pclub-platform/README.md

 # PClub Platform 🚀

-An Arabic-language programming education platform designed to provide better learning opportunities for computer science students in our university.
+An Arabic-language programming education platform designed to provide better learning opportunities for computer science students at our university (unofficial).

 ## About